 Beth Bridgers Johns spent her childhood in the Maryland suburbs of Washington, DC.
 She earned a degree in Studio Art from Duke University, where she focused primarily on print-making, oil painting and photography.
 She also obtained a Diploma of Christian Studies from Regent College in Vancouver, BC, and a Masters degree in Architecture from the University of Maryland.
 After raising her children, she worked in various design and architectural firms in Bozeman, Montana.
-During this time her love for photography re-emerged and she produced several articles and did some photography for Zone 4, a high-country gardening magazine.
+During this time her love for photography re-emerged and she produced articles and photography for the publication, Rocky Mountain Gardening Magazine.

 In 2013 Beth and her husband retired to Oak Harbor on Whidbey Island, Washington, where they are both able to pursue and share their respective passions: photography and boating.
 Beth finds inspiration on this beautiful island and its waters.
 She believes the artistic process is important for human well-being and enjoys sharing her artistic vision with others through her photographs.